Invernisoft-Inc/neovim-conf/README.md

 - [ ] NvChad?
 - [ ] Lazy? https://youtu.be/2ahI8lYUYgw?t=199

+### Copilot brainstorming:
+Options:
+1. have it integrated on the menu (not so handy)
+2. having it always show (automenu needs to be removed)
+3. having the auto menu + copilot on manual trigger + supertab for Tab key + ultisnips

+Ideas:
+    - do not use Enter for accept, use a specific key, which will be the same for other features like ultisnips

 #### Plugins
 - [ ] PHP & Javascript good support
     * make sure to include the best support for "php and JavaScript, mostly VueJS"